-At it’s most basic level, a GIF is simply an image file.
+At its most basic level, a GIF is simply an image file.
 You’re most likely familiar with animated GIFs, which are a series of still GIF images strung together to create a soundless short looping graphic that often looks like a video.
-The way it’s created means that, unlike videos, the file size is small and easily sharable via text, email, social media, etc. GIFs were originally created by American computer scientist Steve Wilhite in 1987 as a way to compress images for purposes of file downloading, animation, and simple graphics on the slow, low bandwidth dial-up Internet connections of the day.
+The way it’s created means that, unlike a video, the file size is small and easily sharable via text, email, social media, etc. GIFs were originally created by American computer scientist Steve Wilhite in 1987 as a way to compress images for purposes of file downloading, animation, and simple graphics on the slow, low bandwidth dial-up Internet connections of the day.
 GIFs are now primarily used to send hyperbolic reactions on social media.
 Something you might react to with a shocked GIF?
-The correct way to pronounce these famous company names you’re actually pronouncing all wrong.
+These company names you can’t pronounce.

 What does GIF stand for?

 Did you know that “GIF” is actually an acronym?
-There has been some debate surrounding the question, what does GIF stands for, but creator Wilhite confirmed that GIF stands for Graphics Interchange Format.
+There has been some debate surrounding the question of what does GIF stand for, but creator Wilhite confirmed that GIF stands for Graphics Interchange Format.
 The name was chosen by Wilhite and his team specifically so they could call it a GIF.
 Wilhite has been very adamant that he is upset people are mispronouncing the acronym.
-This leads us to our next question: how do you actually pronounce GIF?
-It can’t be as hard to pronounce as these 55 words even smart people mispronounce, can it?
+This leads us to our next question: How do you actually pronounce GIF?
+It can’t be as hard as these mispronounced words that even the smartest people get wrong.

 How to pronounce GIF

-Despite this edict from above, people still partake in animated debates about the pronunciation.
+Despite this edict from above, people still partake in animated debates about the GIF pronunciation.
 Both Merriam-Webster and the Oxford English Dictionary have both pronunciations listed, so no matter how you say it, you’re technically correct.
-If you thought pronouncing GIF was hard, you’ll be stumped by 14 of the hardest words to pronounce in the English language.
+If you thought pronouncing GIF was hard, you’ll be stumped by these hard words to pronounce in English.